rafflebox-technologies-inc/programming-assignment/README.md

 - Have a clean design
 - Contain validation at each layer

+The solution will be scored on the following criteria:

+- Clean code
+- Creative / user-friendly design / styling
+- Architectural design
+- Simplicity
+- Ease of deployment

-Upload your solution to github
+Once completed upload your solution to github.